Warhammer 40,000: Regicide

 “Since 2017, from what I recall, the developers of Regicide jumped their servers from one host to another.
 Since the change in servers, the multiplayer has been buggy and temperamental, along with the option to add friends being completely broken to the point it doesn't work.”

-The music in the game has received praise for its thematic quality and ability to enhance the overall atmosphere without being distracting.
-Many players appreciate the soundtrack's fitting Warhammer 40k vibe, though some note that it can become repetitive over time.
-Overall, the audio, including voice acting and sound effects, is considered well-executed and contributes positively to the gaming experience.
+The music in Regicide mode is widely praised for its thematic quality and ability to enhance the game's atmosphere, with many noting its strong Warhammer 40k influence.
+While the soundtrack is considered excellent and fitting, some players mention it can become repetitive, suggesting a need for more variety.
+Overall, the audio, including voice acting and sound effects, is well-received, contributing positively to the gaming experience.

 “The music is thematic, and loops in a way that runs just underneath your attention level and doesn’t distract.”